spideyz0r/sandvoice/README.md

 the response is also printed in the terminal.

 ## Plugins
 Each plugin has a file under the plugins directory.
-All the plugins must implement a function process in this particular API:
+All the plugins must implement a function `process` that returns a string `str` in this particular API:
 `def process(user_input, route, s):`

 ### Add plugins